lihongweiseu/DRP/README.md

-This repository contains the code and dataset for our research:
+## Codes and data for the research:

 📝 Exploiting small-scale neural network models for dynamic response prediction problems

 ## ⚙️ Requirements